vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que13.Write a function that takes an array of numbers and returns a new array that contains only the unique numbers using reduce.
+### Que 13.
+Write a function that takes an array of numbers and returns a new array that contains only the unique numbers using reduce.

 ```

 ```

-### Que14.
+### Que 14.
 Write a function that takes an array of strings and returns the total number of characters in all the strings using reduce.

 ```
  let arr = ["my", "name", "is", "wecode"];